 - Within thirty (30) days after admission, the QIDP will initiate a review of the pre-admission evaluation with the participation of the PCP team and will review and update it every 90 days.
 The results for the evaluation as well as a prognosis will then be documented as the initial PCP and be used for their programming.

 Semi-Annual and Annual Reviews

 Will be completed to review each individual’s status and will culminate in program recommendations.
 Included in the review will be the consideration of the advisability of continued residence, alternative programs, need for guardianship if necessary, and how they may exercise their civil and legal rights.
 The results of the review will be documented in the PCP and made available to those directly involved in the care of the individual and their guardian.

 Transfer to a Hospital

 PWCA will enter a transfer agreement with a hospital that is close by to transport individuals and their records in case of an emergency.
-When an individual is transported to a hospital the nursing staff will record the reason for the transfer and summary of findings.
+When an individual is transported to a hospital the nursing staff will record the reason for the transfer and a summary of findings.
 Nursing will also inform the guardian and any other persons designated by the individual or guardian, and Franklin County Case Management.
 The individual and or guardian may choose to be transported to a different hospital in cases where it is not an emergency or pre-planned hospitalization this may also depend on the ambulance services contracted and their availability.